Punjabi Rajma Masala with 10 Tips for best taste

 Another way is to blend 2-3tbspn cooked rajma to smooth paste.
 Add it to the gravy before simmering.

 Ghee tempering/tadka at the end: I always add ghee and hing tempering at the end.
 Ghee adds aroma and hing helps in digesting.

-Tastes better the next day: There are many dishes like Chole, Kadhi, Sambar, Dal Makhani that tastes better the next day.
+Tastes better the next day: There are many dishes like Chole, Kadhi, Sambar, Dal Makhani that taste better the next day.
 Rajma masala is one of them.

-However, the creamy Punjabi Rajma masala curry goes well with jeera rice, poori, or any Indian flatbread like naan, roti, plain paratha, laccha paratha, phulka.
+However, the creamy Punjabi Rajma masala curry goes well with poori, or any Indian flatbread like naan, roti, plain paratha, laccha paratha, phulka.

 Whenever I make Rajma masala, it is in large quantities.
-So, that I can enjoy leftover next day too.
+So, that I can enjoy leftovers the next day too.